-4. A license by endorsement may be issued at a meeting of the regulatory body or between its meetings by the chief executive officer of the regulatory body.
-Such an action shall be deemed to be an action of the regulatory body.
+4. A license by endorsement to practice medicine may be issued at a meeting of the Board or between its meetings by the President and Executive Director of the Board.
+Such an action shall be deemed to be an action of the Board.